ansj99/COMP3104_Group49_Assignment/readme.md

 ## Branching Strategy
 Each member has their own branch named `STUDENTID-Name`.
 All changes are merged into the `main` branch via Pull Requests."- **Member 3 Sandra Antony** (101416330) - [GitHub](https://github.com/Sandra2503)"
+"This project utilizes GitHub Actions for continuous integration and deployment."